ilpropheta/playground-ot4mmv6n/markdowns/exercise7.md

 You have done a great job!
 I hope you have enjoyed the session.

-## Recap

-We have

-Let's recap the topics we have met so far:

-* **RAII** is probably the most important idiom in C++ and **smart pointers** are general-purpose tools implementing such an idiom
-   * the general rule is: don't let plain pointers own resources;
-* **Interfaces** are powerful building blocks of object oriented programming.
-Although the support for interfaces in C++ is not as explicit as in other languages, you should learn the idioms to build them correctly and safely;
-* **Generic Programming** is a fundamental paradigms in C++, enabled by **templates** and used to generate code at compile-time;
-* **tuples** are useful to manipulate structured data under a generic and common interface;
-* `std::string_view` is a powerful tool for **referencing** any char sequence as an immutable `std::string`.
-It open doors to new styles of programming (cf. [.net core's Span and Memory](https://medium.com/@antao.almada/how-to-use-span-t-and-memory-t-c0b126aae652));
-* the introduction of **lambdas** revolutionized how we write code;
-* we have many ways for handling errors in C++ (and, generally, in programming). `std::optional` is a "monadic" way for encapsulating errors and missing values.
-It's a *vocabulary type*, meaning that it's the default way to express *nullable value semantics*.

-> Only a sith lord deals in absolutes

-I hope you have got my point: **C++ is not about a single paradigm**.
-C++ does not have strict style rules either.
-This is both good and bad ("a great C++ comes with great responsibility").
-You can just try narrowing down the range of alternatives with openness to new tools and with balancing compromises.
-As Bruce Lee was used to say: *the best fighter is someone who can adapt on any style*, we can reshape as *the best C++ programmer is someone who can adapt on any style*.

 ## The best C++ programmer can adapt on any style

 In my opinion, "adapting on any style" in C++ has two meanings.